jupyter-incubator/sparkmagic/README.md

                 'username': 'username',
                 'password': 'password',
                 'endpoint': 'url',
+                'auth': 'Kerberos',
                 'kernelname': 'pysparkkernel'
         }
         ```

-*Note that the kernelname parameter is optional and defaults to the one specified on the config file or pysparkkernel if not on the config file.*
+*Note that the auth can be either None, Basic_Access or Kerberos based on the authentication enabled in livy.
+The kernelname parameter is optional and defaults to the one specified on the config file or pysparkkernel if not on the config file.*
 Returns `200` if successful; `400` if body is not JSON string or key is not found; `500` if error is encountered changing clusters.

 Reply Body example: